IliasHad/Developer-Tools-and-Resources/README.md

 [Burst By Shopify](https://burst.shopify.com/)--  Free stock photos for websites and commercial use by Shopify

-### Free Illustartions  for commercial use
+### Free Illustrations for commercial use

-[Undraw](https://undraw.co/illustrations)-- SVG and PNG Modern Illustartions
+[Undraw](https://undraw.co/illustrations)-- SVG and PNG Modern Illustrations

-[ManyPixels](https://gallery.manypixels.co/)-- SVG and PNG Modern Illustartions
+[ManyPixels](https://gallery.manypixels.co/)-- SVG and PNG Modern Illustrations

 ### Color Gradient